embroider-build/ember-auto-import/README.md

 **VERSION WARNING**: This README is up-to-date for ember-auto-import 2.0, which is currently in beta.
 For the stable release see [README 1.x](https://github.com/ef4/ember-auto-import/blob/v1.11.3/README.md).

+If you're upgrading from 1.x to 2.x [see the upgrade guide](./docs/upgrade-guide-2.0.md).

 ## Installation

 ```